dragonman164/Mini-Projects/Youtube Songs Downloader/README.md

 ## Usage

-1.Set the credentials in the credentials.py file from which the songs will be sent to the desired email id.
+1. Set the credentials in the credentials.py file from which the songs will be sent to the desired email id.
 2. Make sure to allow desired google permissions for the application to work.
 3. Run : python app.py